RHCSA/RHCSA.github.io/contents/01- Understand and use essential tools/08- Create, delete, copy, and move files and directories.md

+## 08- Create, delete, copy, and move files and directories

 The RHCSA exam topic **"Create, delete, copy, and move files and directories"** is essential because managing files and directories is a daily task for system administrators.
 You need to be proficient in using basic commands like `touch`, `mkdir`, `cp`, `mv`, and `rm` for file and directory operations.

 ---